 Turn common veggie toppings — like tomatoes, celery, cucumbers, carrots, onions, or peppers — into your base by finely dicing them.

 Keep all pieces uniform for a fun, confetti-like salad, and opt for a mostly clear dressing (like Lemon Tarragon Vinaigrette) to show off the rainbow colors of your veggies.

-Portion Fix: A serving of non-starchy vegetables is one green container.
+Ultimate Portion Fix: A serving of non-starchy vegetables is one Green Container.